-New Rites for Marriage and Revised Marriage Canon
+Rites for Marriage and Revised Marriage Canon (Advent 2015)

-The new rites for marriage, approved at the 2015 General Convention, are now available for use.
-You may purchase them from Church Publishing (Liturgical Resources I: I Will Bless You and You Will Be a Blessing) or download them here.
+The rites for marriage, approved at the 2015 General Convention, are now available for use.
+You may purchase them from Church Publishing (Liturgical Resources I: I Will Bless You and You Will Be a Blessing).
 The revised marriage canon is available here.

 There are three authorized rites: